cyrraz/plothist/docs/advanced/model_examples.rst

 Models made of functions
 ------------------------

 The function :func:`plot_data_model_comparison() <plothist.plotters.plot_data_model_comparison>` can also be used to compare data and a model made of functions.
 The model below is composed of 2 stacked and 1 unstacked functions.
-All the functions are added to the model, and the sum of the model components is the sum of all the components, stacked and unstacked:
+All the functions contribute to the model.
+The sum of the model components is the sum of all the components, stacked and unstacked:

 .. literalinclude:: ../examples/model_ex/ratio_data_vs_model_with_stacked_and_unstacked_function_components.py
     :language: python